yuuiko/AquaTouch/changelong.md

 **Changelog b3.5.4**
-! = Not Uploaded to Alpha Yet

 ----
 **New Features**
+- Add support for Catalina's "Music" app, both for the app itself and in QuickPlay Widget ALBUM ART NOT SUPPORTED YET.

 ----
 **Quality Improvements**

 ----
 **Bug Fixes**
-- !
-Preview (Document) - Remove "Save and Go to next file" button in Edit tab
+- Preview (Document) - Remove "Save and Go to next file" button in Edit tab
-- !
-Add Catalina-compatible QuickPlay buttons into safari widgets
+- Add Catalina-compatible QuickPlay buttons into safari widgets